Brazil travel advice

 Some prescription medications may not be available in Brazil.

-If you take prescription medication, you're responsible for determining their legality in the country.
+If you take prescription medications, you're responsible for determining their legality in Brazil.

-• Always keep your medication in the original container
+• Always keep your medication in the original container and carry a copy of your prescriptions

-• Pack them in your carry-on luggage
+• Pack your medication in your carry-on luggage

 Travelling with medication